 My number one go to is my large collection of photographs.
 Within my images I have an album entitled future work where I save photos which I think may inspire a painting at a later date.
 If this fails I may go through old photos from my travels, which if it doesn't trigger inspiration its still fun to do !

 OK, so maybe this time stored photos haven't worked.
-How about getting out into nature and getting more shots.
-Perhaps some unusual angles.
+How about getting out into nature?
+Going for a long walk surrounded by nature is not only inspiring but so good for you too !
+I just click away at anything interesting or unusual that takes my eye, perhaps try some unusual angles.
 The images in this blog were taken at Westonbirt Arboretum.
 I love pointing a camera up the trunk of a tree getting creative angles or taking close ups of bark, leaves etc. Throughout the seasons trees make amazing subjects!

 If after this you are still not inspired just play around with colour, maybe in an abstract way.
-Even doodling in a sketch book could trigger an idea that could result in an amazing piece of work.
+Just let go and have fun with colour and texture.
+Even doodling in a sketch book could trigger an idea that could result in an amazing piece of work !